Getting Started with MaxTAF

 The spreadsheet you use can be created in either CSV or Excel format.

-Each row will correspond to a different data scenario/test run.
+Each row will correspond to a different data scenario/case run.

 Each column will correspond to the different parameters you have defined.